Deformations of the Fano scheme of a cubic: Abstract

 \section{Abstract}

-We study the deformation theory of the Fano scheme $\F(\X)$ of a smooth cubic hypersurface $\X$ of dimension $d$.
-In contrast to a well-known result of Beauville and Donagi in the case $d=4$, we show that for $d\geqslant 5$ every infinitesimal deformation of $\F(\X)$ is induced by an infinitesimal deformation of $\X$.
+We study the deformation theory of the Fano scheme $\F=\F(\X)$ of lines on a cubic $\X$ of dimension $d$ with only finitely many singularities.
+By taking the relative Fano scheme, we define a morphism $\eta:\cd_{\X}\rightarrow\cd_{\F}$ of the local moduli functors associated to $\X$ and $\F$, respectively.
+We show that for $d\geqslant 5$, $\eta$ yields an isomorphism on first-order deformations; in particular, $\eta$ is an isomorphism whenever $\H^{0}(\Theta_{\X})=0$.